openghg/openghg/README.md

 > **_NOTE:_**  Some of the tests require the [udunits2](https://www.unidata.ucar.edu/software/udunits/) library to be installed.

-The `udunits` package is not `pip` installable but if you're on Debian / Ubuntu you can do
+The `udunits` package is not `pip` installable so we've added a separate flag to specifically run these tests.
+If you're on Debian / Ubuntu you can do

 ```
 $ sudo apt-get install libudunits2-0